Hawaii Paralegal Career and Salary Guide

 1. Earn a degree or certificate in paralegal studies.

-Several Hawaii paralegal programs are available, culminating in certificates and associate’s degrees, most of which include instruction in formal legal writing, legal technology, and substantive areas of law.
+Several Hawaii paralegal programs are available, culminating in certificates in paralegal studies and paralegal associate’s degrees, most of which include instruction in formal legal writing, legal technology, and substantive areas of law.
 The American Bar Association (ABA) has approved one Hawaii paralegal program.1

 2. Gain experience.

-Earning work experience in the legal field through internships, externships, job shadowing, or other programs can give you an advantage in the job market as prospective employers tend to favor candidates who have some real-world training.
+Prospective paralegals may start as legal secretaries or document preparers and advance to the paralegal position, and promising candidates may be offered on-the-job training for paralegal work.
+Earning work experience in the legal field through internships, externships, job shadowing, or other programs can give you an advantage in the job market as prospective employers tend to favor candidates with real-world training.
 These programs may be available through your school or law firms and other organizations that employ paralegals.

 3. Seek certification, if desired.

-It is highly recommended that prospective paralegals seek national certification through a paralegal association following completion of a paralegal degree program.
+Many prospective paralegals seek national certification through a paralegal association after completing a paralegal degree program.
 Voluntary certification can demonstrate your commitment to the legal profession and your ability to meet rigorous standards.

 Paralegal Certification in Hawaii